James Cumming (chemist): Career

 Cumming was said to lecture every day in the 1820s accompanied by three assistants so that he could cover a large amount of material in an hour's lecture.
 His students included George Stokes and Charles Darwin's elder brother, Erasmus.
 Erasmus Darwin commented on the entertainment value of Cumming's lectures where Cumming compared the results of one of his experiments to artificial diamonds (they weren't).
 The professor would include many historical and literary anecdotes as he commented on the danger implicit in his experiments.
 He would point out where previous experiments had blown a hole in the ceiling and how other professors had been maimed by an ill-considered demonstration.
 His research included investigating galvanometers and electricity.
 He was noted for giving electric shocks to his audience and for a demonstration in which he would electrocute a cat.
 His style of teaching is highlighted today as he was an early example of science educators who were actively involved in research which informed, and inspired, their teaching.

-In the 1840s his lectures did not attract the same audiences, but it must be remembered that they were not compulsory to students if they were not taking medicine.
+In the 1840s his lectures did not attract the same audiences, but they were not compulsory to students if they were not taking medicine.
 Students at Cambridge could graduate in mathematics or in classics without taking any "professional" lectures in additional subjects like chemistry.
 Moreover, students were coming under increasing pressure to improve their performance in the core subjects.

 Cumming died and was buried in All Saints Church in North Runcton.
 He had been the Professor in Cambridge until a year before his death on 10 November 1861.